-Drinking and driving contributes to around 10,000 deaths on EU roads (Escape, 2003), (ETSC, 2003b).
-The vast majority of citizens with alcohol problems are employed full-time and drivers of commercial vehicles in general tend to have a profile corresponding to a typical drink-driver.
+About 25% of all road fatalities in Europe are alcohol-related.
 However, studies of commercial drivers of heavy vehicles indicate that the prevalence of drinking and driving is low and lower than for other vehicle drivers.
-At the same time alcohol-related crashes result in more serious outcomes cases by due to the vehicle crash incompatibility caused by increased size and mass of commercial vehicles (ETSC, 2011a) See ERSO web text on Alcohol.
+At the same time alcohol-related crashes result in more serious outcomes due to vehicle crash incompatibility caused by increased size and mass of commercial vehicles (ETSC, 2011a).
+See Erso web text on Alcohol.
 The use of illegal drugs and prescription medicine is an increasing cause for concern, often in combination with the use of alcohol, and there is evidence of rising use in several EU countries.